How to get a car loan with bad credit

 2. Save for a down payment

 Before you apply for a loan, know the monthly payment you can afford and what annual percentage rate (APR) you can expect for your credit score.
-Experts recommend a monthly payment of no more than 10 to 15 percent of your take-home pay.
+The most common guidance is to keep your car costs — including your auto loan, insurance, maintenance and gas — between 10 and 15 percent of your take-home pay.

-A down payment can offset higher interest rates and lower your loan-to-value ratio, which can also help you qualify for better terms.
+A down payment can also offset higher interest rates and lower your loan-to-value ratio, which can also help you qualify for better terms.
 In general, a larger down payment is better when you have a low credit score.
-However, lenders may be willing to accept a down payment as low as $1,000.
+However, some bad credit lenders may be willing to accept a down payment as low as $1,000.

 Experts recommend a down payment of at least 20 percent, but if that’s too much, just put down what you can afford.